Morklympious/Morklympious.github.io/_posts/2016-06-30-Object-funsies.md

 ## Custom serialization

-Custom serialization is another thing you can do! if you need a serialized object and you don't like what `JSON.stringify(object.key)` gives you, you can just tell the object itself what it needs to do when it should be serialized.
+Custom serialization is another thing you can do! if you need a serialized object and you don't like what `JSON.stringify(object)` gives you, you can just tell the object itself what it needs to do when it should be serialized.

 ```js
 var object = {